 This plan also outlines our office’s vision, mission and values.

-University of North Carolina System Strategic Plan
+University of North Carolina Strategic Plan

 Innovate Carolina’s strategy aligns directly with several of the strategic priorities set forth by the University of North Carolina System as stated in its strategic plan, Higher Expectations, Economic Impact and Community Engagement Section, p.
 28. In particular, the priorities that relate to research productivity and the commercialization of technologies (Goal 8) and the strengthening of North Carolina communities (Goal 9) align strongly with the mission of Innovate Carolina.
 The five primary goals described in the strategic plan include:

 Today’s challenges are inextricably linked to global connectedness.
 Issues like offshore manufacturing, the spread of new infectious diseases, terrorism, nuclear proliferation, burgeoning population growth to more than 7 billion people worldwide, pollution and climate issues, poverty, food and water insecurity, and income inequalities are examples.
 These problems are the world’s, and they are all brought home to us in North Carolina.